DAILY - UPDATED

 The latter of the two never caught on with the consumer, while the second generation xB pulled a U-turn away from the boxy style it started out with.

-That left the Soul as the front runner in the category, selling 90,624 units in the first nine months, compared to the lukewarm 13,992 and 4,422 units sold by the xB and Cube, respectively.
+That left the Soul as the front runner in the category, selling 135,410 units in the first eleven months, compared to the lukewarm 13,992 and 4,422 units sold by the xB and Cube, respectively.

 Redesigned 2nd Generation Soul CUV

-When it came tome to deliver the second generation Soul, Kia decided to to make the same mistake that Scion made with the xB.
+When it came time to deliver the second generation Soul, Kia decided not to make the same mistake that Scion made with the xB.

 The iconic look remained basically the same, but refinements were made inside and out that made the second generation Soul all the more desireable.

-The 2014 Soul comes in three different trim levels.
+The 2015 Soul CUV comes in three different trim levels.
 The base model sports a 1.6-liter 4-cylinder engine that delivers 130 hp and is mated to a 6-speed manual.
 That is enough to deliver 24/30/26 mpg city/highway/combined.

 The Plus and Exclaim model have 6-speed automatic transmissions and employ a 164-horsepower, 2.0-liter four-cylinder engine that delivers 23/31/26 mpg.